dotnet/docs/docs/fsharp/language-reference/namespaces.md

 Namespaces cannot directly contain values and functions.
 Instead, values and functions must be included in modules, and modules are included in namespaces.
 Namespaces can contain types, modules.

-XML doc comments can be declared above a namespace, but they are ignored.
-Compiler directives can also be delcared above a namespace.
+XML doc comments can be declared above a namespace, but they're ignored.
+Compiler directives can also be declared above a namespace.

 Namespaces can be declared explicitly with the namespace keyword, or implicitly when declaring a module.
 To declare a namespace explicitly, use the namespace keyword followed by the namespace name.
 The following example shows a code file that declares a namespace Widgets with a type and a module included in that namespace.